1. Writing a Multi Layer Feedforward Neural Network from Scratch

 - If this layer is output layer, find delta term now

-- If this layer isnt output layer, call the
+- If this layer isn't the output layer, call the

 backpropagate

-method of that layer and send next layer also.
-(I have already provided a individualbackpropagate
+method of that layer and send the next layer also.
+(I have already provided an individualbackpropagate

 method for Feedforward layer.) - If we want to update the parameters now, then average the delta terms

-- If we are updating, then call the optimizer method, if we looked back to
+- If we are updating, then call the optimizer method, if we look back to the

 compile